Does God hold the strings in his hand?

 His plan is salvation through the sacrifice of Jesus Christ, the common life in Christ, to know God in and through the Spirit and in the end to have an infinite life in God's eternity.
 That doesn't mean that I don't take God's work into the little things in my life because of it.
 Every day I see how his strong hand works in my life: from the way in which he encourages me and reminds me of his love, to the way in which he guides and protects me.
 We walk hand in hand through this life, so to speak, because he loves me, and every day I pray that I will listen to and respond to his soft voice.

 God doesn't plan every tiny detail of my life.
-I believe that God can use whatever happens in my life to work out for the best in my life.
-"We know, however, that all things serve for the best of those who love God, those who are called according to his counsels" (Romans 8,28).
+I am convinced that God can use everything that happens in my life in such a way that it works out for my highest good.
+"And we know that in all things God works for the good of those who love him, who have been called according to his purpose."
+(Röm 8,28).

 One thing I know for sure: It is he who guides, guides, accompanies me, is always by my side, lives in me through the Holy Spirit and reminds me of his omnipresence every day.